Fast and Efficient Mortgage Application Process

 Other Sources of Income – If you receive income from sources such as rental property, social security or disability, alimony, and/or child support, we will need to document these - If need be, depending on the program.

-Self-Employment Information – If you're self-employed, lenders need tax returns, financial statements, and a profit and loss statement - If need be, depending on the program.
+Self-Employment Information – If you are self-employed, lenders need tax returns, financial statements, and a profit and loss statement - If need be, depending on the program.

-Investment Income – If you earn any income from investments or dividend income, you'll need to provide these records.
+Investment Income – If you earn any income from investments or dividend income, you will need to provide these records.

 Divorce Decree – If applicable.